-Among dissatisfied parents who have a parental caregiver as the primary source of childcare, cost is an even more significant barrier to switching childcare providers.
+Among dissatisfied parents who have a parental caregiver as the primary source of childcare, cost is the most significant barrier they cite to switching childcare providers.
+Although some parents cite COVID-19 restrictions or concerns with quality or safety.
 Over three-fifths of dissatisfied parents cite costs as a reason that they cannot switch providers, which is triple the rate of the next most cited factor.
-Although some parents cite quality concerns, COVID-19 restrictions, and safety concerns, cost is clearly the biggest barrier for dissatisfied parental caregivers.
+Forty-four percent of marginalized parents report cost concerns with switching childcare arrangements, followed by COVID-19 restrictions and concerns about the quality of care.